Tyne-GW/Full-Stack-Developer-for-Trading-Applications---Melbourne/README.md

 This position is based in Melbourne, Australia.
 We are looking for local candidates but can also offer relocation and visa to those with relevant experience.

 ## How to Apply
-Please send your CV, a cover letter, and any relevant project links or portfolios to glen@tyne.partners - Include 'Melbourne Full Stack Developer Application' in the subject line.
+Please send your CV, a cover letter, and any relevant project links or portfolios - Include 'Melbourne Full Stack Developer Application' in the subject line.

 We look forward to your application!